Welcome to the Costa Blanca, lets us help you find your way

 This Costa is a safe, healthy, cosmopolitan and an interesting area to live in.
 As well as its stunning beaches, there are dramatic mountains next to lush valleys.
 In addition to breathtakingly pretty villages with white-washed houses or many modern resorts.
 On top of that, you will find excellent golf courses and water sports facilities besides charming fiestas and festivals.
 And in particular a lot of history and culture, excellent healthcare, good education, delicious food and good wines.

 To completely enjoy your new lifestyle, it is important to know the available municipal information.
-As well as to follow the basic rules and regulations in your new society.
+As well as to follow the basic rules and regulations and to know what documents you need in your new life.